shaftmx/myvideostore/README.md

 myvideostore
 ============

-Small cli script with this features : (Work in progress)
+Small cli script with this features :
   * Sync only new video in your server.
-Allow include et exclude rules
+Allow include et exclude rules.
   * Browse your video directory, tag viewed video and launch vlc

 Installation